 As Canadians are facing economic uncertainty due to COVID-19, their concerns about household debt are paramount.
 A recent poll found that a significant number of respondents could only cover expenses by going into debt.

-Impact of Payment Deferrals and Cashing In Assets
+The Impact of Payment Deferrals and Cashing in Assets

 Many Canadians were already facing high levels of debt before the current financial crisis.
 Even though banks have reduced their credit card interest rates, a high percentage of minimum payments consist of interest charges alone.